Dylan Fox: Wellington Phoenix

-FC Anyang
+Anyang

-On 18 March 2019, Fox signed for K League 2 club FC Anyang.
+On 18 March 2019, Fox signed for K League 2 club Anyang.
 Without any appearances, he left the club in August.

 Central Coast Mariners

 In August 2019, Fox returned to the A-League, signing a one-year contract with Central Coast Mariners.

 NorthEast United

 On 2 October 2020, Fox joined Indian Super League club NorthEast United on a one-year deal.
 Appearing in 21 matches, he played a crucial role in their campaign, helping Khalid Jamil's side finish third on the league table before bowing out to ATK Mohun Bagan in the semi-finals.

-FC Goa
+Goa

-On 31 August 2021, Fox joined another Indian Super League club FC Goa on a one-year deal.
+On 31 August 2021, Fox joined another Indian Super League club Goa on a one-year deal.
 He scored his first ISL goal on 23 January 2022 against Bengaluru in Goa's 1–1 draw.

 Jamshedpur

 On 30 December 2022, Fox signed for Jamshedpur on a contract until the end of the 2022–23 season.